tracylooloo/SecurityThiefDemo/README.md

 [Here](code/AlexaInteractionModelLights) is the code for the interaction model.
 [Here](code/lambdafunction3.js) is the code for the corresponding AWS Lambda function.
+The raspberry pi code was based on the code from [this](https://github.com/adza45/echo/tree/master/Raspberry%20Pi%20Code) github repository.

 ### Design / Form
 The 3D printed enclosure represents a thief.
 I modeled the enclosure specific to the dimensions of the Echo Dot and left the top hollow for acoustic effects.
 I also made sure there was enough of a gap between the edge of the enclosure and the outer array of microphones.